-1. Once you have received 1) a close-out letter from mediation (showing that you attempted mediation) and, 2) your signed Order of Referral to the General Magistrate, call the administrative assistant for the general magistrate assigned to your case and request a hearing date.
-The general magistrate assigned is determined by the last two digits of your case number (see attached table).
+1. Once you have received a close-out letter from mediation (showing that you attempted mediation), call the administrative assistant for the general magistrate/hearing officer assigned to your case and request a hearing date.
+The general magistrate/hearing officer assigned is determined by the last two digits of your case number (see attached table).